Table of Contents

 The Fixed Price approach is suited for small to medium-sized projects with a well-defined scope of work and a set budget.
 Businesses benefit from predictability and cost certainty with the fixed price model, but it may not be appropriate for projects that are subject to change.

 The Time & Material is used when the service provider charges the client based on the time and materials actually used to complete a project.
 This model is suited for projects with a dynamic scope of work that is adjustable.
 The time & material approach gives companies more flexibility, but it can lead to cost overruns if not effectively managed.

-The Dedicated Team model is an answer to the question of “how to scale tech teams”.
-The service provider supplies an augmented team of developers, designers, and project managers to work on a project.
+The Dedicated Team model is an answer to the question of “how to scale tech teams''.
+The IT staff augmentation services provider supplies a team of developers, designers, and project managers to work on a project.
 The dedicated team model gives organizations more control and flexibility, but it may not be practical for businesses that require company data to be kept in-house.
 For example, if a corporation needs to design a new software system that relies on proprietary algorithms or customer data, it may not want to share sensitive business information with an external team.
 In this case, the company may need to keep the development process in-house or employ a different engagement model.

 The R&D engagement model is one in which the service provider collaborates closely with the client to create new products, systems, or software.
 This approach is suitable for firms that wish to use technology to develop new solutions that meet their specific requirements.
 The R&D approach gives firms access to specialized skills and knowledge, but it may not be appropriate for businesses with a limited budget.

 The Right Way to Adopt an IT Engagement Model